Characters of Final Fantasy IV and The After Years: Golbez

 Golbez (ゴルベーザ, Gorubēza) is a sorcerer who pursues the Crystals around the world using Baron's forces, attacking multiple innocent people in the process.
 In reality, he is Cecil's older brother Theodor (セオドール, Seodōru) who has been under the control of Zemus from the day his parents died; his father beaten by the people he tried to help and his mother dying after giving birth to Cecil.
 Taking Cecil's place as the captain of the Red Wings, Golbez is a powerful opponent who serves as the main antagonist for the majority of the game.
 Seemingly affiliated with King Baron, Golbez brainwashes Kain to assist him.
 Upon recovering his true self while fighting Fusoya, he attempts to defeat Zemus, but fails.
 Once Cecil's group defeats Zemus, lacking the heart to return to the Blue Planet with the others, Golbez decides to remain on the moon with the Lunarians.

 Golbez returns in The After Years.
 In his own storyline, he and Fusoya investigate the arrival of the Maenads, who shatter the moon's crystals and in doing so revive Zeromus.
 Fusoya sends Golbez down to the Blue Planet as he continues to fight Zeromus alone, and Golbez, under the identity of the "Man in Black" (黒衣の男, Kokui no Otoko), joins Rydia to help her save her friends.
 Later in the True Moon, Golbez comes face-to-face with Cecil's alter ego the Dark Knight, who desires Golbez killed for both nearly destroying the world and abandoning his brother.
 With help from Rosa and Ceodore, Golbez stands up to his past sins and begs for forgiveness, allowing Cecil to regain his own strength and banish his dark half.
 Should Golbez survive, he remains with the party until the end of the game, at which point he returns to the moon in hopes that Fusoya or anybody else is still alive.

 He has also been featured in all three Dissidia Final Fantasy titles as a playable character.
-He is voiced by Takeshi Kaga in Japanese and Peter Beckman in English.
 According to Takashi Tokita, one of the writers for Final Fantasy IV, Golbez was created as an homage to the Star Wars saga villain Darth Vader.